RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 ..
 Note:::: The OpenCL 2.0 spec itself shows most built-in functions that accept pointer arguments as accepting generic pointer arguments.

-AMD APP SDK example
+OpenCL example
 ********************

-In the AMD APP SDK sample, addMul2d is a generic function that uses generic address spaces for its operands.
+OpenCL sample, addMul2d is a generic function that uses generic address spaces for its operands.
 The function computes the convolution sum of two vectors.
 Two kernels compute the convolution: one uses data in the global address space (convolution2DUsingGlobal); the other uses the local address space (sepiaToning2DUsingLocal).
 The use of a single function improves the readability of the source.

 ::